Calbabreaker/Varak/README.md

 Varak is a powerful cross-platform engine that can make applications such as games.

-Note: Varak is currently in development and not much is done right now.
+Note: Varak is very much work in progess and not much is done right now.

 ## Getting Started